What is it?

-- Securely upload letters of reference — References receive a system-emailed secure link & token allowing them to confidentially upload letters of reference directly into AP Recruit.
+- Securely upload letters of reference — References receive a system-emailed secure link & token allowing them to confidentially upload letters of reference directly into UC Recruit.

 - Easily set up new recruitments — Department analysts can define application requirements, monitor incoming applications, answer applicant questions, and document the outcome of the search.